 What Is Coke Jaw?

 A number of cocaine-related problems affect the mouth.
-Issues range from temporary dry mouth to chronic gum disease and eventual tooth loss.
+Effects of cocaine use range from temporary dry mouth to chronic gum disease and eventual tooth loss.
 As a whole, oral problems are referred to as coke mouth.
 The severity of coke mouth usually depends on the severity of the addiction.

 More specifically, coke jaw falls under the umbrella of temporomandibular disorders, or TMD.
-That is a fancy term for a wide range of jaw problems.
+That is a fancy term for a wide range of jaw problems that cause jaw pain.
 Examples include difficulty opening and closing the mouth, jaw popping or clicking, and facial palpitations.
 People who don’t use cocaine can have one or more symptoms of TMD, but users have more instances of TMD and more pronounced symptoms.

 Coke jaw is marked by the tightening of the jaw or by erratic, uncontrollable jaw movement, typically from side to side.
 People with coke jaw also clench and grind their teeth, often without being aware of it.

 This is one of those unpleasant side effects that might have you asking yourself if cocaine is worth it.

 For one thing, coke jaw is painful.
 The human jaw is not constructed to move from side to side.
 The unnatural movement can cause serious headaches and much worse.

 Stimulants like meth, ecstasy, and coke cause just about every process in the body to fast forward.
 The explosive burst of energy might feel like a good thing at first, but it is short-term and quickly starts to overwhelm.
 Cocaine is notorious for making people tense, anxious, grouchy and paranoid.
 People who are tense, anxious, grouchy and paranoid tend to clench their jaw and grind their teeth.
 You can sometimes even see their jaws working back and forth or their jawbones “knotting” under the skin.